sourcegraph/handbook/content/talent/hiring/linkedin.md

 ## How to get a hiring manager seat assigned

 1. Add your Sourcegraph email to your LinkedIn profile.
-2. Message @david or david@sourcegraph.com to assign you a hiring manager seat.
+2. Message @hiring or recruiting@sourcegraph.com to assign you a hiring manager seat.
 Please include details of which role your are hiring for and set up time to create a search string for the role.

 ## Hiring manager seat capabilities